King Receives Spain FM As Part Of Ongoing Efforts To Reach Gaza Ceasefire

-Amman, Mar.
-13 (Petra)-His Majesty King Abdullah II on Wednesday received Spanish Foreign Minister Jose Manuel Albares, as part of ongoing efforts to reach an immediate and lasting ceasefire in Gaza.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Wednesday received Spanish Foreign Minister Jose Manuel Albares, as part of ongoing efforts to reach an immediate and lasting ceasefire in Gaza.

-At the meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty reiterated the need to stop the war on Gaza, protect innocent civilians, and ensure the adequate and sustainable delivery of humanitarian aid to the Strip through all possible means.
+At the meeting, attended by HRH Crown Prince Hussein, His Majesty reiterated the need to stop the war on Gaza, protect innocent civilians, and ensure the adequate and sustainable delivery of humanitarian aid to the Strip through all possible means, according to a Royal Court statement.

-The King expressed appreciation for Spain's position in support of a ceasefire in Gaza and maintaining UNRWA funding, as well as its firm stance on the two-state solution.
+The King expressed appreciation for Spain's position in support of a ceasefire in Gaza and maintaining UNRWA funding, as well as its firm stance on the two-state solution, the statement said.

 For his part, the Spanish foreign minister stressed Spain's keenness to continue supporting the humanitarian response in Gaza and efforts to deliver aid to the Strip.